 Nevertheless, this becomes an issue at a trial where there is no forensic evidence, or there is just a circumstantial case.
 Juries are sometimes reluctant to convict, when there is no forensic evidence introduced.

-I have also seen a TV show that depicted officers cavorting around in a suspected meth lab, with no protective clothing or breathing apparatus on.
-Or the TV detectives searching a crime scene with no gloves on, or picking evidence up and moving it before it is photographed and numbered.
+I have also seen a TV show that depicted officers cavorting around in a meth lab, with no protective clothing or breathing apparatus on.
+Or the TV detectives searching crime scenes with no gloves on, picking evidence up and moving it before it is numbered and photographed.

 Not to mention the TV crime labs that perform miracles, and have the DNA results back in half an hour.

 The other fallacy these TV shows depict is that crime scene work is a 9 to 5, Monday thru Friday career.
-The reality is that it often is a "middle of the night, weekends, called in from vacation" career.
+The reality is a "middle of the night, weekends, called in from vacation" career.
+It's getting called to a double death scene, just when you're sitting down to have Christmas dinner.

-And one of the things that really kills me about these CSI folks on TV, is that they NEVER have to do any paperwork!
+And the other the thing that really kills me about these CSI folks on TV, they NEVER have to do any paperwork!

-Crime Scene Investigation is still a fascinating and rewarding job.
-But the reality is far from what is depicted on TV.
+Crime Scene Investigation is a fascinating and rewarding job.
+But be forewarned: the reality is far from what you see on TV.

 Officer Chris D. Cush is a Police Officer and Crime Scene Technician for the Watertown (NY) Police Department.
 He often gives talks to the Criminal Justice class at his local community college.
 This article is a comparison of what is depicted on the TV shows and the reality of crime scene work.
 The article is intended for students and others who might be interested in becoming Crime Scene Technicians.